ICHEC-learn/python-hpc/_episodes/03-numba.md

 that you will be repeatedly using throughout your program.

-Once the compilation has taken place Numba caches the machine code version of the function for the particular types of arguments presented, for example if we changed n = `1000.0`, we will get a longer execution time again, as the machine code has had to be rewritten.
+Once the compilation has taken place Numba caches the machine code version of the function for the particular types of arguments presented, for example if we changed n to `1000.0` as a floating point number, we will get a longer execution time again, as the machine code has had to be rewritten.

 To benchmark Numba-compiled functions, it is important to time them without including the compilation step.
 The compilation will only happen once for each set of input types, but the function will be called many times.
 By adding `@jit` decorator we see major speed ups for Python and a bit for NumPy.
 Numba is very useful in speeding up python loops that cannot be converted to NumPy or it's too complicated.
 NumPy can sometimes reduce readability.
-We can therefore get huge speed ups with minimum effort.
+We can therefore get significant speed ups with minimum effort.

 ## Demonstrating modes

 ### `nopython=True`

 Below we have a small function that determines whether a function is a prime number, then generate an array of random numbers.
-We are goinf to use a decorator for this example, which itself is a function that takes another function as its argument, and returns another function.
-This is as an alternative for using `@jit`.
+We are going to use a decorator for this example, which itself is a function that takes another function as its argument, and returns another function, defined by `is_prime_jit`.
+This is as an alternative to using `@jit`.

 ~~~
 def is_prime(n):